From 55-Hour Burnout to 45-Hour Balance: The Workload Audit That Saved $96K

 Column C: 30 hours of transferable work identified

-“Here’s what I see: We have talented people burning out and talented people with the capacity to help.
+“Here’s what I see.
+We have three people burning out and two people with room to take more.
 This isn’t about anyone failing.
-This is about us growing without adjusting how work flows.
-Over the next 2 weeks, we’re redistributing 30 hours of work from Column A to Column B. This helps everyone.”
+This is about us growing without updating how the work moves through the team.
+Over the next 2 weeks, we’ll move 30 hours of work from Column A to Column B so the load is fair and everyone can keep performing.”

 To the overloaded three: “This isn’t criticism.
-You’re crushing it.
-But you can’t sustain 55 hours weekly.
-I’m moving work off your plate so you can do your best work without burning out.”
+You’re doing great work.
+But you can’t keep going at 55 hours a week.
+I’m moving work off your plate so you can keep doing your best work without burning out.”

 To the underutilized two: “You’re not underperforming.
 You finish fast because you’re efficient.
-Now I need that efficiency on more work.
-You’re getting 15 hours each of new responsibilities.”
+Now I need that efficiency on more of the right work.
+You’ll each get 15 hours of new responsibilities.”

 Week 3: Transfer 10 Hours